PGG106/Alexandria/README.md

 * Lucex (again) and Jay Honnold for the wonderlud CudAD trainer that was used to train the NNUE https://github.com/Luecx/CudAD
 * Andrew Grant for the OpenBench platform https://github.com/AndyGrant/OpenBench
 * Morgan Houppin, author of Stash for his "option" code https://github.com/mhouppin/stash-bot
+* Jay Honnold for providing the data used to train the current alexandria net https://github.com/jhonnold/berserk